youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/drm.md

 `drm_system`: The DRM system that defines the key system used for the session update request payload as well as the callback function that is called as a result of the function being called.
+Must not be `kSbDrmSystemInvalid`.

 `ticket`: The opaque ID that allows to distinguish callbacks from multiple concurrent calls to SbDrmGenerateSessionUpdateRequest(), which will be passed to